1

 How much do billing director jobs pay per hour?

-As of Jul 11, 2026, the average hourly pay for billing director in the United States is $25.14, according to ZipRecruiter salary data.
+As of Aug 21, 2026, the average hourly pay for billing director in the United States is $25.14, according to ZipRecruiter salary data.
 Most workers in this role earn between $19.71 and $27.64 per hour, depending on experience, location, and employer.

-What does a director of billing do?
+What is a billing director?

-What are the key skills and qualifications needed to thrive as a Billing Director, and why are they important?
+What are the key skills and qualifications needed to thrive as a billing director, and why are they important?

 To thrive as a Billing Director, you need deep knowledge of billing processes, revenue cycle management, and accounting principles, typically supported by a bachelor’s degree in finance, accounting, or a related field.
 Expertise with billing software, enterprise resource planning (ERP) systems, and regulatory compliance tools is essential, and certifications like Certified Revenue Cycle Professional (CRCP) are often valued.
 Strong leadership, analytical thinking, and communication skills help manage teams, resolve complex billing issues, and foster collaboration across departments.
 These skills and qualifications are crucial for optimizing billing operations, ensuring compliance, and maximizing revenue for the organization.